ShriyanDey/attention-flags-mlps-write/README.md

 ## Note on Reproducibility

 The 200-pair dataset in this notebook is a regenerated stimulus set across the same five categories as the original study; a tokenizer-validation step keeps exactly 200 single-token-noun pairs.
 Reported figures (mean lag 3.4, 90% separation) come from this reproduction run.
-The mechanism — attention at L2, feature integration a few layers later — replicates robustly.
+The mechanism — attention at L2, feature integration a few layers later—replicates robustly.

 ## Citation